 The Cedar River Greenway System is a 17.3-mile rail trail that meanders along the Cedar River.
 It starts just east of Riverview Park and follows the river west, through historic Renton and then down south, eventually ending in the Maple Valley.
 This is a mostly paved trail with the last four miles consisting of packed gravel — which is suitable for most bikes (or all but road bikes) and pedestrians.
 Those walking, biking, skating, or otherwise traveling the route will find a nice outlying park shelter in Riverview Park to rest at.
 Users of the trail can also park and start at this tree-lined park.

 Of course, Riverview Park itself offers plenty of attractions that make it a go-to park in its own right.
-Here, Renton, WA residents and other visitors can use a soft-surface trail to easily launch kayaks and canoes into the slow-moving Cedar River.
+Here, visitors can use a soft-surface trail to easily launch kayaks and canoes into the slow-moving Cedar River.
 This is, in fact, one of the few dedicated paddle boat launches in the area, and many weekends are bustling with its use.

 Riverview Park is also a popular place for picnickers and barbecues.
 Park visitors can enjoy an open-air picnic amidst wild grasses at one of the park’s open meadows or camp out beneath shady trees with a water view.
 Riverside picnicking offers outstanding wildlife and people-watching opportunities, watching as others float or paddle Cedar River.
 The park also boasts several picnic tables with two areas outfitted with barbeque set-ups.

 Riverview Park also boasts a sizable picnic shelter with several picnic tables and great for hosting a larger party, such as for a birthday or general friend and family get-together.
 This picnic shelter is available for rent and reservation via the City of Renton’s website.